Richard III of England: Reputation

 Significant among Richard's defenders was Horace Walpole.
 In Historic Doubts on the Life and Reign of King Richard the Third (1768), Walpole disputed all the alleged murders and argued that Richard may have acted in good faith.
 He also argued that any physical abnormality was probably no more than a minor distortion of the shoulders.
 However, he retracted his views in 1793 after the Terror, stating he now believed that Richard could have committed the crimes he was charged with, although Pollard observes that this retraction is frequently overlooked by later admirers of Richard.
 Other defenders of Richard include the noted explorer Clements Markham, whose Richard III: His Life and Character (1906) replied to the work of Gairdner.
 He argued that Henry VII killed the princes and that the bulk of evidence against Richard was nothing more than Tudor propaganda.
 An intermediate view was provided by Alfred Legge in The Unpopular King (1885).
 Legge argued that Richard's "greatness of soul" was eventually "warped and dwarfed" by the ingratitude of others.

 Some 20th-century historians have been less inclined to moral judgement, seeing Richard's actions as a product of the unstable times.
 In the words of Charles Ross, "the later fifteenth century in England is now seen as a ruthless and violent age as concerns the upper ranks of society, full of private feuds, intimidation, land-hunger, and litigiousness, and consideration of Richard's life and career against this background has tended to remove him from the lonely pinnacle of Villainy Incarnate on which Shakespeare had placed him.
 Like most men, he was conditioned by the standards of his age."
-The Richard III Society, founded in 1924 as "The Fellowship of the White Boar", is the oldest of several groups dedicated to improving his reputation.
-Other historians still describe him as a "power-hungry and ruthless politician" who was still most probably "ultimately responsible for the murder of his nephews."
+The Richard III Society, founded in 1924 as "The Fellowship of the White Boar", is the oldest of several Ricardian groups dedicated to improving his reputation.
+Other historians still describe him as a "power-hungry and ruthless politician" who was most probably "ultimately responsible for the murder of his nephews."